 You will need to defeat all of the leaders before you can take on the true leader of the organization.
-So with that in mind, here is how you can counter the brute force of Go Rocket leader Cliff.
+With that in mind, here is how you can counter the brute force of Go Rocket leader Cliff.

-Cubone isn’t the weakest Pokémon out there, but it is weak to Water, Ice, and Electric-type attacks, so it isn’t hard to find a counter.
-With Cliff’s other Pokémon in mind, you will probably want to use a bulky Water-type like Blastoise or Swampert, or a powerful Electric-type like Electivire to take it down since they can contend with everything else as well.
+Cubone isn’t the weakest Pokémon out there, but it is weak to Water, Ice, and Grass-type attacks, so it isn’t hard to find a counter.
+With Cliff’s other Pokémon in mind, you will probably want to use a bulky Water-type like Blastoise or Swampert to take it down since they can contend with everything else as well.

 Once you break into the second and third set of Pokémon, the Rocket Leaders get more dangerous.
 Cliff will have one of three different Pokémon he can use in the second stage of the battle, all of which are formidable in their own way.

-Now it’s time to take on Cliff’s final Pokémon, which can be one of these three randomly chosen options, starting with his signature Tyranitar, which is always featured in the rotation.
+Now it’s time to take on Cliff’s final Pokémon.
+It can be one of these three randomly chosen options, starting with his signature Tyranitar, which is always featured in the rotation.

 The Rock/Dark-type monster that is Tyranitar can lay waste to your entire team if you aren’t careful, and covers for many of the weaknesses that Cliff’s other Pokémon have.
 You can’t bring a Grass-type unless you want to risk taking a Fire Blast, but strong Water and Fighting-type Pokémon should be fine as long as they are fine shouldering a few heavy Dark or Rock-type hits.